WTSP: Jacor and Gannett/Tegna ownership

 Citicasters was acquired by Jacor Communications, another Cincinnati media concern, for $770 million in 1996.
 At the time, Citicasters owned two television stations and 19 radio stations.
 In radio, the purchase was significant as the combination of Citicasters and Jacor created a six-station cluster.
 Jacor intended to keep WTSP and Cincinnati's WKRC-TV, but it was approached by the Gannett Company about a possible trade, which was finalized in September 1996.
 In dealing WTSP to Gannett, Jacor acquired six radio stations, including Los Angeles's KIIS-FM, at the time that city's top-billing radio station, as well as two Tampa Bay–area outlets, WDAE (1250 AM) and WUSA-FM 100.7.
 Conversely, WTSP became Gannett's 16th television station, and Gannett became WTSP's fifth owner within a decade.
 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WTSP was retained by the latter company, named Tegna.

-On August 19, 2025, Nexstar Media Group announced it would acquire Tegna.
-In Tampa Bay, Nexstar already owns WFLA and WTTA (channel 38).
+On August 19, 2025, Nexstar Media Group announced it would acquire Tegna for $6.2 billion.
+In Tampa Bay, Nexstar already owned WFLA and WTTA (channel 38).
+The deal was completed on March 19, 2026, and included approval for Nexstar to own three station licenses in markets such as Tampa Bay.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented Nexstar from integrating the stations.